davebeiler/Project1/README.md

 - webserver 1, 2, and 3

 These Beats allow us to collect the following information from each machine:
-- _TODO: log files for web server 1, 2, and 3
+- log files for web server 1, 2, and 3
 - provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 ### Using the Playbook